-DASI seeks to gather all known pre-Islamic Arabian epigraphic material into a comprehensive online database and so make available to specialists and to the broader public a vast material which is often difficult to access and therefore remains underestimated.
+DASI seeks to gather all known pre-Islamic Arabian epigraphic material into a comprehensive online database, with the aim to make available to specialists and to the broader public a wide array of documents often underestimated because of their difficulty of access.

-By means of a digitization process through a hybrid data entry/xml system developed by the Scuola Normale Superiore di Pisa according to international encoding standards, DASI gives access at present to the nearly 6000 Ancient South Arabian inscriptions recorded by the University of Pisa team under the direction of Prof. Alessandra Avanzini.
+By means of a digitization process through a hybrid data entry/xml system developed by the Scuola Normale Superiore di Pisa according to international encoding standards, DASI gives access at present to nearly 8,000 Ancient South Arabian inscriptions recorded by the University of Pisa team under the direction of Alessandra Avanzini.

 Thanks to the fruitful collaboration with other two major European centres for the study of the epigraphic documentation of the Arabian Peninsula, also sections of the two corpora of Ancient North Arabian inscriptions (supervision by Michael C.A.
 Macdonald, University of Oxford) and Aramaic inscriptions (supervision by Laila Nehmé, UMR 8167, CNRS-Paris) are being prepared for consultation.